 Is there Divorce in the Philippines?

 As a general rule, Divorce is not allowed in the Philippines.
-The only exception is when there is a Judicial Recognition of a Foreign Divorce–when a marriage between a Filipino citizen and a foreigner is validly celebrated and a divorce is thereafter validly obtained abroad by the alien spouse capacitating him or her to marry, the Filipino spouse shall likewise have the capacity to remarry under the Philippine law
+The only exception is when there is a Judicial Recognition of a Foreign Divorce–when a marriage between a Filipino citizen and a foreigner is validly celebrated and a divorce is thereafter validly obtained abroad by the alien spouse capacitating him or her to marry, the Filipino spouse shall likewise have the capacity to remarry under the Philippine law. in any wedding venue in the Philippines.

 Is declaring the nullity of a marriage different from annulment?